xabbu42/Master/arbeit.md

 \Begin{lcorollary}
-The forgetful projection of a G3lp proof has the same prehistoric relations as the original G3lp proof. ^[TODO formulate oneway only or actually proof that]
+The forgetful projection of a G3lp proof has the same prehistoric relations as the original G3lp proof. ^[TODO formulate one-way only or actually proof that]
 \End{lcorollary}